maning/kutob-ni-sierramadre/README.md

 ## About

-A collection of jupyter notebook to analyze sensor data from DOST's weather and stream/river monitoring stations.
+A collection of Jupyter notebook to analyze sensor data from DOST's weather and stream/river monitoring stations.
 The data was [collected](https://github.com/mbasa/dostSensor/) from the old Project NOAH API.
 It contains over 30 million records between 2013-2015.

 ## Setup